 Cold Fermented Pizza Dough in a Cool Environment

-The optimal temperature is around 59-64°F, or 15-18°C. But unfortunately, most of us don’t have commercial food storage space that keeps the right temperature.
+The optimal temperature, according to a skilled pizzaiolo I talked to in Naples, is around 59-64°F, or 15-18°C. But unfortunately, most of us don’t have commercial food storage space that keeps the right temperature.
 But you have a cool basement, that’s a great place to ferment your pizza dough.
 I have a cool storage room in my basement that says around the right temperature most of the year.

 How Long Should You Cold Ferment Pizza Dough?